-5.9 To guide regulatory action and intervention and the effective targeting of food and feed law enforcement across Scotland, FSS proposes the adoption of a national food and feed compliance spectrum, using the model successfully adopted by SEPA which is highlighted as an example of good practice in the Scottish Regulators' Code.
-This is intended to assist FSS and our delivery partners to tailor enforcement, intervention and engagement in accordance with food business compliance levels, helping to embed a strategic approach to the delivery of official controls across Scotland - regardless of who is delivering them.
+5.14 To guide regulatory action and the effective targeting of food law enforcement across Scotland, FSS proposes the adoption of a national food and feed compliance spectrum, using the model successfully adopted by SEPA which is highlighted as an example of good practice in the Scottish Regulators' Code.
+This is intended to assist FSS and enforcement authorities to tailor enforcement, intervention and engagement strategies in accordance with food business compliance levels, helping to embed a strategic approach to the delivery of official controls across Scotland - regardless of who is delivering them.